Paptop/TunnelProxy/README.md

 sudo ./tunproxy 11.11.11.11 1080

 ```
-### After running program you should see following packet flow
+### After running program you should see following udp packet flow
 ```
 *------------------------------------------------*
 |          RECEIVED PACKET: 0                    |